Preparation#

 When defining a new class, the programmer specifies how the objects of that class should be created.
 For this, the programmer defines a special method with the name __init__, and also called the constructor method.
 In general, a method is similar to a function, but it is defined inside a class.
 The __init__ method is executed when an object of the class is created.

 In the code above, notice that the constructor method does not use the parameter self.
 Try removing it and see what happens.
 Put the self argument back in the constructor method.
 What does self represent?
-Try printing self withing the the constructor method.
+Try printing self within the the constructor method.
 What gets printed?
 Try calling the first parameter something else than self.
 What happens?

 As you can see, self refers to the object itself.
 In fact, the first parameter of any method always refers to the the object itself!

-Prep 10.3: Class attributes#
+Prep 10.3: Class Attributes#

 Run now this code.